 The focus of my work is mental health and addiction outcome measurement and information use.
 I am programme lead within Te Pou for information work in which I provide strategic and operational direction and lead projects for the HoNOS family of measures, ADOM and Real Time Feedback.
-As Principal advisor I provide strategic advice to the executive team and chief executive on outcome measurement and information.
+As programme lead, I provide strategic advice to the executive team and chief executive on outcome measurement and information.

 My background is clinical and academic.
 Clinically I am a registered psychiatric nurse and registered nurse practitioner.
 Academically I have an interest in philosophy - particularly philosophy of mind and ethics, in which I have a PhD.

 RPN (London), BHsc (AUT), Msc (Liverpool), PG Dip Psych (Melbourne), PhD (Waikato), FNZCMHN, RNP